Interactive Visualization (Web-based)

 I had a time constraint of two weeks to perform a research & development (used HTML5/CSS3, D3.js), and write an analysis report.

-I followed Few's taxonomy for plotting graphs.
-They're as follows:
+I proposed to incorporate Few's taxonomy for plotting graphs:

 I upheld Kosslyn's three goals for graph design as follows:

 - Connecting with the audience - The interactive graph provides the comprehensive information about the dataset with meaningful interactions.

 - Direct and hold attention - The "Read Me" section utilizes an accordion user interface which encloses and discloses the information when needed.
 This in return removes the visual clutter from the page and helps user to focus on the current information.
 The typeface utilized is sans-serif because according to the research sans-serif suits best for the reading on the displays.

 - Promote understanding and memory - The functionality of the design could be observed through encodes: color & size and dynamic (not static - changes based on interaction) labels.
 The dynamic labels are being used under graph 1 and 3.
 The labels on the graph reveals the information of the current hovered meteorite on the graph.

 The colors consistently serve the meaning in all the graphs (total three) where the orange stands for meteorite fell, grey for the meteorite found.
 The bubble chart’s (graph 3) size encoding indicates the user that larger the size the heavier the meteorite and vice versa.

 I followed two out of seven Yi et al's taxonomy for interaction technique: